xilongj/k8s_2021/day05/day05.md

 You can turn off this feature to get a quicker startup with -A

 Database changed
-MariaDB [ApolloConfigDB]> grant INSERT,DELETE,UPDATE,SELECT on ApollConfigDB.* to "apolloconfig"@"10.4.7.%" identified by "123456";
+MariaDB [ApolloConfigDB]> grant INSERT,DELETE,UPDATE,SELECT on ApolloConfigDB.* to "apolloconfig"@"10.4.7.%" identified by "123456";
 Query OK, 0 rows affected (0.01 sec)

 MariaDB [ApolloConfigDB]> select user,host from mysql.user;